Tanisha-Suvarna/ConsumerFlow-FMCG-Analytics/README.md

 # 📊 ConsumerFlow | Enterprise FMCG Supply Chain Intelligence

-### **"Turning Inventory Data into Strategic Decisions"**
+### **Turning Inventory Data into Strategic Decisions**

-ConsumerFlow is a professional Business Intelligence (BI) dashboard designed for the FMCG sector—specifically modeled after the distribution and sales logic of Indian MNCs like **Marico**.
+ConsumerFlow is a professional Business Intelligence (BI) dashboard designed for the FMCG sector specifically modeled after the distribution and sales logic of Indian MNCs like **Marico**.
 It provides real-time visibility into warehouse health, regional performance, and inventory risks.

 ---